-(Note: All of the rules discussed in this article apply only when the health care provider you plan to sue has qualified for coverage under the state's medical malpractice laws—including by showing proof of financial responsibility and paying a surcharge into Indiana's patients' compensation fund (Ind.
-Code § 34-18-3-1 (2021)).
+(Note: All of the rules discussed in this article apply only when the health care provider you plan to sue has qualified for coverage under the state's medical malpractice laws—including by showing proof of financial responsibility and paying a surcharge into Indiana's patients' compensation fund.
+(Ind.
+Code §§ 34-18-3-1, 34-18-3-2 (2022).)
 In the rare situation when you learn that the provider hasn't qualified, regular personal injury laws generally should apply to your injury claim.)

 A "statute of limitations" is a law that sets a deadline for filing a lawsuit in court.
 Like many states, Indiana has a specific statute of limitations for medical malpractice cases.
 The law says that injured patients must file these lawsuits within two years after the alleged medical negligence happened.
-If the injured patient was a child under the age of six, the lawsuit may be filed any time before the child's eighth birthday.
+If the injured patient was a child younger than six years of age, the lawsuit may be filed any time before the child's eighth birthday.
 Otherwise, Indiana doesn't extend the deadline just because the patient was a minor.
 (Ind.
-Code § 34-18-7-1 (2021).)
+Code § 34-18-7-1 (2022).)